 Initial Consultation

-Initial discussions should also cover crisis vehicle specifications, including:
+Initial discussions with your dealer should also cover crisis vehicle specifications, including:

 Discover the 4 key features of a hostage negotiation vehicle in this detailed blog post.

-Using consultation notes and client input, the Frontline Communications engineering team utilizes their experience, expertise and parametric technology programs (AutoCAD, CATIA, and SOLIDWORKS) to create detailed illustrations of the proposed mechanical, electrical and electronic systems for each new HNV.
-Once the specs are created, your local sales representative will share the proposal and discuss any questions or suggestions for changes to the proposed design, equipment or technology options.
+Using consultation notes and dealer-provided documentation, the Frontline Communications engineering team utilizes their experience, expertise and parametric technology programs (AutoCAD, CATIA and SOLIDWORKS) to create detailed illustrations of the proposed mechanical, electrical and electronic systems for each new hostage negotiation vehicle (HNV).

 Proposal presentations also include a discussion of pricing options.
-Because HNVs are highly customized, pricing for hostage negotiation trucks can range from around $350,000 upwards to $2.5 million based primarily on vehicle size and technology features.
-Our sales representatives work closely with clients to optimize HNV design without exceeding their budget.
+Because HNVs are highly customized, pricing can range from approximately $350,000 to more than $2.5 million, based primarily on vehicle size and technology features.
+Your dealer works alongside Frontline to help refine the design, evaluate alternatives and optimize performance without exceeding budget parameters.

 Pre-construction Meeting at Frontline Communications Headquarters

-Once a client approves the vehicle design and price, their sales representative will place the vehicle order and schedule a pre-construction meeting at Frontline Communications Headquarters in Clearwater, FL.
+Once a client approves the vehicle design and price, their dealer will place the vehicle order and schedule a pre-construction meeting at Frontline Communications Headquarters in Clearwater, FL.

 New Hostage Negotiation Vehicle Visual Inspection

-During this time, clients will be able to test drive the vehicle, operate equipment, test features and more.
+During this time, customers can test drive the vehicle, operate equipment, test features and more.
 They will also receive extensive training in vehicle and system operation and maintenance from our expert staff.

 Check out this recent C-24 Crisis Negotiation Vehicle delivery to the FBI field office in Chicago, IL.